osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <p style="text-align:center">—————</p>

 One good example of adopting a computational model of the mind, as something that stores and processes information, is George Miller's hypothesis that working memory was around seven items.
-For example, if we take the set
+For example, suppose you are at the park and want to memorize several things you see, taken as the following set:

 $$ \text{\{cat, dog, apple, sky, tree, fruit, person, car\}} $$

+The average person will not be able to memorize these in a short-term, working memory way, given that the set contains 8 items.

+A basic schema imagining working memory as an array, storing seven items.
+The 'array' can then be used to store and recall. "sun", the eighth item, has no place, and thus is left out of the working memory, corresponding to a failure to remember.

-the average person will not be able to memorize these in a short-term sort of way.
-But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to paper or elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).
+But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).